-Rochester Institute of Technology (RIT), founded in 1829, is a private university that focuses on career education.
-The Princeton Review named RIT on its 2012 list of 'Best 376 Colleges' in the nation.
+Rochester Institute of Technology (RIT), a private university that focuses on career education, made the Princeton Review's list of 'Best 376 Colleges' for 2012.
 RIT offers a BFA and an MFA in Metalcrafts and Jewelry.
-BFA students take courses in 3D design and concept drawing, as well as art history electives.
+BFA students take courses in 3-D design and concept drawing, as well as electives in art history.
 Students in the 2-year MFA program write a thesis, study metal working techniques and have the opportunity to participate in a residency program at the School of American Crafts.

 3. San Diego State University, CA

 San Diego State University (SDSU) is a public institution that U.S. News and World Report ranked 89th on its 'Top Public Schools - National Universities' list for 2012.
 SDSU's School of Art, Design and Art History offers a B.A.
 (Bachelor of Arts) in Applied Arts and Sciences for art majors specializing in jewelry and metalwork.
 Once enrolled, students take courses in casting, stone setting and die-forming and conduct art and design research.
 They also have the opportunity to participate in a foreign exchange program.